kellim/tech-matching-game/README.md

 ## Contributions

-As this is a Udacity project, no contributions will be accepted, but you can create your own similar game using the starter code in [this repository](https://github.com/udacity/fend-project-memory-game).
+Contributions will not be accepted for this project, but you can create your own matching game using the starter code in [this repository](https://github.com/udacity/fend-project-memory-game).

 ## License